Thomas More College (South Africa): School of Music

-Thomas More College has its own dedicated school of music.
+Thomas More College has its own school of music.

 The School of Music at Thomas More College offers tuition for beginners to advanced pupils, and is open to all pupils in the Upper Highway community as well as adults.
 Exams are offered through Trinity College as well as Royal Schools in all practical and theoretical aspects of music.

 The following instruments are offered (private tuition):